Danish Presidency of the Council of the European Union

 About the One Health Conference

-The international One Health Conference in Copenhagen, hosted by the Danish Minister for Food, Agriculture and Fisheries in collaboration with WHO Europe, is a flagship event under Denmark’s EU presidency.
-This conference aims to foster stronger cooperation between authorities and inspire EU Member States to adopt solutions that advance a unified One Health approach.
+The One Health Conference at the UN City in Copenhagen, hosted by the Danish Minister for Food, Agriculture and Fisheries in collaboration with the WHO Regional Office for Europe, is a flagship event under Denmark’s Presidency of the Council of the European Union.

 Introduction

-One Health (the collaboration between the human, veterinary, and environmental sectors) is a crucial cornerstone that can ensure a coherent approach to protecting universal goals related to environmental protection, human health, animal health, plant health, and food safety.
+The One Health approach is a crucial cornerstone that enables a coherent approach to protecting universal goals relating to environmental health, human health, animal health, plant health, and food safety.

 Contact information: euonehealth2025@fvst.dk